jasonshaw/clashdog/README.md

 The clash hosting address should follow the [URL Scheme](https://docs.cfw.lbyczf.com/contents/urlscheme.html).
 Try `python3 updater.py -h` for more information.

+After that you're supposed to reload systemd:

+    $ systemctl daemon-reload

 Launch updater on system startup with:

     $ systemctl enable clashup